Menstrual cup: Sizing

 Size can be measured in the same way as for contraceptive diaphragms; the fore and middle fingers are inserted until the tip of the middle finger is in the posterior fornix (the hollow on the spinewards side of the cervix), and the thumb is used against the forefinger to mark where the bony pubic arch touches the index finger.
 The diagonal distance between the tip of the middle finger and the thumbnail is then measured.
 This is the diameter of circular rim needed.
 At this depth the side walls of the vagina are quite stretchy, so no side-to-side measurement is needed.

 Sizing rings can also be used.
-Disposable menstrual discs are also similar in size to many reusable ones, and can be used to check if an ~70mm diameter fits.
+Disposable menstrual discs are also similar in size to many reusable ones, and can be used to check if a ~70mm diameter fits.

 Many brands have a one-size-fits-most approach.
 Some sell two or three sizes, based on qualitative cervix height (low or high) rather than age or previous births.
 While North American manufacturers do not generally give dimensions, third-party tables of disc diameters are available online.
 European manufacturers generally do give the metric dimensions of their products online.

 For circular rims, the outside rim diameter should match the diaphragm size.
 For oval and slightly egg-shaped rims, the sizing should be similar, but taking an average of the two rim dimensions.
 For complex three-dimensional rims, the manufacturer should indicate the size range the cup will fit.